O'seun Ogunseitan

 O’seun Ogunseitan (born 31 March 1960) is a Nigerian science and technology journalist, digital age media archivist and the pioneer of free e-learning software in Nigeria.
 He co-authored the book tagged "The Making of the Nigerian Flagship: A Story of the Guardian, Lagos".
 O'seun is the first Nigerian to digitise and archive Nigerian newspapers on Blu-ray Discs and copy-protected USB flash drives.

 Career

-O'seun Ogunseitan was The Guardian (Nigeria) newspaper's first Science Editor.
+O'seun Ogunseitan is a Zoology graduate from the University of Ibadan.
+He started his journalism career in 1984 when he joined The Guardian newspaper as a reporter.
+He later became the first Science Editor.
 Between May 1984 and December 1988, he had handled the agriculture, science, technology and environment beats.
-He's also an environmental issues journalist, digital-age media archivist and publisher.
+He is also an environmental issues journalist, digital-age media archivist and publisher.

-While at The Guardian (Nigeria), he broke the story on "Gas leakage: Onne faces air pollution threat’ and ‘ Koko Toxic waste dump in Koko town"; He also broke the story of the first Water Hyacinth (Eichornia crassipes) infestations in Nigeria in early 1985.
+While at The Guardian, he broke the story on "Gas leakage: Onne faces air pollution threat’ and ‘ Koko Toxic waste dump in Koko town"; He also broke the story of the first Water Hyacinth (Eichornia crassipes) infestations in Nigeria in early 1985.